shotgunsoftware/sg-jira-bridge/docs/quickstart.rst

 .. note::

-    The trigger uses it's own authentication to Shotgun, independent of the auth used in the SG Jira Bridge Server and the main shotgunEvents settings.
+    The trigger uses it's own authentication to ShotGrid, independent of the auth used in the SG Jira Bridge Server and the main shotgunEvents settings.
     We highly recommend you add an additional Script User in SG solely for this trigger.